aunefyren/poenskelisten/README.md

 ### 4. Be able to alter the DB

-Once again, there is no admin interface.
 To sign up for the website you need an invitation code.
 If you used the `generateinvite` flag you can find an invitation code in the log file located within the files directory.

 If not, you need to alter the database table to add the invitation code.
 Cumbersome, I know.